ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Adding-new-modules.md

     git push origin vendor
     git push --tags

-now move back to master and make local changes
+Create a branch for your ticket:

-    git checkout master
+    git checkout TicketXXX_description

-and create readme.md to say where we got the code originally from.
-You can also add an initial .gitattributes and .gitignore
+Make local changes.
+Create a readme.md to say where we got the code originally from and add an initial .gitattributes and .gitignore (often using a copy from an older repo).
+When you create the pull request it can be created from this branch to master.

+Maake sure it builds.
+You'll probably need to update `configure/RELEASE` to be like e.g. `../calc/master/configure/RELEASE`.
+Also check the Makefile for both *App and *app targets as well as iocBoot and iocboot - on windows this results in a double match due to case insensitivity, so remove the the *app and iocboot

+## 3b *New* Initial import

+Clone the repository in to the correct directory with the directory name master:

+    cd EPICS/support/danfysik8000
+	git clone https://github.com/ISISComputingGroup/<repo name>.git master

+Create a branch for your ticket

+    git checkout TicketXXX_description

+Create a readme.md to say what the module does and and add an initial .gitattributes and .gitignore (often using a copy from an older repo).
+When do the pull request is created on ts branch.

-## Adding module as submodule
+## 4 Adding module as submodule

-create a directory root for the submodule

-    cd EPICS/support
-    mkdir danfysikMps8000
-    git add danfysikMps8000
-    git commit -m "Add danfysikMps8000"

-Then add new repository as a local directory called "master"
+Now add the new repository as a submodule:

-    cd danfysikMps8000
+    cd EPICS/support/danfysik8000
     git submodule add https://github.com/ISISComputingGroup/EPICS-danfysikMps8000.git master

-You'll need a Makefile in the directory containing "master", copy it from e.g. ../calc/Makefile  Then add the files
+Add the files generated by adding the submodule

+	cd EPICS
-    git add .gitmodules support/danfysikMps8000/Makefile support/danfysikMps8000/master
+    git add .gitmodules
     git commit -m "Add danfysikMps8000 submodule"

-now make sure it builds.
-You'll probably need to update   configure/RELEASE to be like e.g. ../calc/master/configure/RELEASE   Also check the Makefile for both *App and *app targets as well as iocBoot and iocboot - on windows this results in a double match due to case insensitivity, so remove the the *app and iocboot
+Next make sure that the whole thing builds from the parent level.
     make
     git status

-Then create/adjust .gitignore and .gitattributes  and check    make clean uninstall   all work.

-If everything OK, add new module to support/Makefile and to configure/MASTER_RELEASE
+Adjust `.gitignore` and `.gitattributes` to make sure they don't contain file that you have just built.
+Check `make clean uninstall` works.

+Once all the changes are done then create a pull request in the usual way for the new code in EPICS and the new module.

 ## Updating vendor branch